TonPlaygramBot/TonPlaygramWebApp/README.md

 ⚠️ Misconfiguring these may prevent the wallet from loading correctly.

-All `.env` files and `twitter.env` are excluded from version control via `.gitignore` so your credentials remain private.
+All `.env` files are excluded from version control via `.gitignore` so your credentials remain private.
 Check `.gitignore` at the repository root if you need a reminder of which files are ignored:

 ```
-twitter.env
 .env*
 **/.env*
 ```